 10/16 – Calgary @ Wordfest

 -Got up at 6 am to get to the airport.
 Felt surprised that the 6 am bus wasn’t empty.
-Everyone looked like they knew each other, like they were used to seeing each other every day at this hour or something, which felt like having stumbled on some sort of underground secret 6 am bus society.
+Everyone looked like they knew each other, like they were used to seeing each other every day at this hour or something.
+It felt like having stumbled on some sort of underground secret 6 am bus society.

 -Jill ended up coming out & meeting me directly at the bus stop to hand me the bag.
 I said, “Sorry I suck” a few times.

--I felt weirdly happy on the 2nd bus to the airport, like I was thinking, “Wow, that was really fun.”
-Maybe it was because I had had to run a little, which had produced dopamine in my brain, but happiness seemed like a stupid emotion to be having at that moment.
+-I felt weirdly happy on the second bus to the airport, like I was thinking, “Wow, that was super fun.”
+Maybe it was because I had had to run, which had produced dopamine in my brain, but happiness seemed like a really stupid emotion to be having at that moment.